Mini Pecan Pie Tarts with the BEST Shortbread Crust

 • Lemon juice from half a small lemon

-• 3 eggs - mixed with a fork
+• 3 eggs, mixed with a fork

-• 1⅔ cup toasted pecans - coarsely chopped
+• 1⅔ cup (165 g) pecans, coarsely chopped and toasted

 • 15 unbaked and frozen tart shells